Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 - Make a note of the bucket name, it will have the following format `user-<your_UserId>-bucket`
 ##### Step 2: Download the Confluent.io AMAZON S3 connector
-On the EC2 client download the `Confluent.io Amazon S3 Connector` and copy it to the S3 bucket you have identified in the previous step.
-#In EC2 assume admin user privileges:
+- In EC2 assume admin user privileges:
 `sudo -u ec2-user -i`
-#Create directory where we will save our connector:
+- Create directory where we will save our connector:
 `mkdir kafka-connect-s3 && cd kafka-connect-s3`
-#Download confluent connector using the following code:
+- Download confluent connector using the following code:
 `Wget https://d2p6pa21dvn84.cloudfront.net/api/plugins/confluentinc/kafka-connect-s3/versions/10.5.13/confluentinc-kafka-connect-s3-10.5.13.zip`
-#Copy connector to our s3 bucket:
+- Copy connector to our s3 bucket:
 `aws s3 cp ./confluentinc-kafka-connect-s3-10.5.13.zip s3://<BUCKET_NAME>/kafka-connect-s3/`
 - Replace the correct version of confluent zip file, at the time of writing this readme file, the correct version is `10.5.13.zip`.
 - Once this is done you can navigate to the s3 bucket and see that connector is uploaded inside the `kafka-connect-s3/` folder.